 If you need a monthly benefit paid to you (to support everyday expenses like groceries, mortgage, etc), then accident insurance isn’t the way to go.
 You need disability insurance.

 Now You Know That Accident Insurance Is Worth The Money

-Accident insurance policies pay a benefit upon a covered accidental injury.
+Accident insurance policies pay a benefit upon covered accidental injuries.
 Moreover, they can act as accidental life insurance.
 In other words, if you die from an accidental injury, the policy pays a death benefit similar to that of life insurance.